 Piero Molino is a Senior Research Scientist at Uber AI with focus on machine learning for language and dialogue.
 Piero completed a PhD on Question Answering at the University of Bari, Italy.
 Founded QuestionCube, a startup that built a framework for semantic search and QA.
 Worked for Yahoo Labs in Barcelona on learning to rank, IBM Watson in New York on natural language processing with deep learning and then joined Geometric Intelligence, where he worked on grounded language understanding.
 After Uber acquired Geometric Intelligence, he became one of the founding members of Uber AI Labs.
 At Uber he works on research topics including Dialogue Systems, Language Generation, Graph Representation Learning, Computer Vision, Reinforcement Learning and Meta Learning.
 He also worked on several deployed applications like COTA, an ML and NLP model for Customer Support, Dialogue Systems for driver hands free dispatch, pickup and communications, and on the Uber Eats Reommender System.
 He is the author of Ludwig, a code-free deep learnin toolbox.

-Brian Lucena is a Principal at Lucena Consulting and a consulting Data Scientist at Agentero.
-An applied mathematician in every sense, he is passionate about applying modern machine learning techniques to understand the world and act upon it.
-In previous roles, he has served as SVP of Analytics at PCCI, Principal Data Scientist at Clover Health, and Chief Mathematician at Guardian Analytics.
+Brian Lucena is Principal at Numeristical, where he advises companies of all sizes on how to apply modern machine learning techniques to solve real-world problems with data.
+He is the creator of three Python packages: StructureBoost, ML-Insights, and SplineCalib.
+In previous roles he has served as Principal Data Scientist at Clover Health, Senior VP of Analytics at PCCI, and Chief Mathematician at Guardian Analytics.
 He has taught at numerous institutions including UC-Berkeley, Brown, USF, and the Metis Data Science Bootcamp.

 Mikhail Burtsev is a head of Neural Networks and Deep Learning Laboratory at Moscow Institute of Physics and Technology.
 He is also founder and leader of open-source conversational AI framework DeepPavlov.
 Mikhail had proposed and co-organize a series of academic Conversational AI Challenges (including NIPS 2017, NeurIPS 2018, EMNLP 2020).
 His research interests are in fields of Natural Language Processing , Machine Learning, Artificial Intelligence and Complex Systems.
 Mikhail Burtsev has published more than 20 technical papers including – Nature, Artificial Life, Lecture Notes in Computer Science series and other peer reviewed venues.